Representation Learning for Equivariant Inference with Guarantees: ENCP Method for Equivariant Representation Learning

-Moreover, analogous to \eqref{eq:optimal_representations}, the optimal truncation of $\CEIso$ is its truncated \gls{svd} \citep{eckart1936approximation}.
-However, the $\G^{\isoIdxBrace}$-equivariance of each disentangled component imposes specific structure on the \gls{svd}, since any symmetry-transformed singular function remains within the same singular space \citep{ordonez2024dynamics}.
-Consequently, each singular space must have at least dimension $\irrepDim[\isoIdx]$—the smallest real-vector-space dimension in which $\G^{\isoIdxBrace}$ can be faithfully represented, as depicted in \cref{fig:diagrams}-right and formalized in \cref{prop:op_isospaces_singular_space_dimensionality}.
+Analogous to \eqref{eq:optimal_representations}, the optimal truncation of $\CEIso$ is given by its truncated \gls{svd} \citep{weidmann2012linear}.
+However, the $\G^{\isoIdxBrace}$-equivariance of each disentangled component imposes additional structure on this \gls{svd}: any symmetry-transformed singular function remains a singular function in the same singular space \citep{ordonez2024dynamics}.
+Consequently, each singular space must have dimension at least $\irrepDim[\isoIdx]$—the smallest real vector-space dimension in which $\G^{\isoIdxBrace}$ can be faithfully represented, that is, the dimension of the irreducible representation of type $\isoIdx$; see \cref{fig:diagrams}-right and \cref{prop:op_isospaces_singular_space_dimensionality}.